rapkosi/digisoc/talk.md

 With the help of satellites and AI it makes it easier to go against illegal wildlife capture or trading.
 We can also as mention in the part before build a optimized food trading chain and tracking it's origin.

 Pollution control will get simpler with AI driven simulations.
 We can predict them and track them.
-Analyze it and make something against it.
+Analyze it and do something against it.

 <br>